thomktz/betterave/README.md

 ## Frontend

-The frontend of this application is built using [Vue.js](https://vuejs.org/), a progressive JavaScript framework.
+The frontend of this application is built using [Vue.js](https://vuejs.org/), a JavaScript framework.
 It provides a user-friendly interface for interacting with the backend services.
 Within this directory, you'll find two main subfolders:
 - `public` (houses logos, photos displayed on the app)
 - `src` (houses the Vue scripts, font files, and style configurations that contribute to the frontend functionality and appearance...)